gomes-lab/GNN-RNN/data/Fan_USCrop_README_20250815.md

 ## Variable descriptions

-Each row represents a county at a given year (there are 3108 counties in the contiguous US * 40 years between 1981-2020 inclusive).
+Each row represents a county at a given year (3108 counties in the contiguous US * 40 years between 1981-2020 inclusive).

 The column names and indices are listed [here](https://docs.google.com/spreadsheets/d/1hhQ8lGzfgLLyl-gKX13NNboJFywIsJoJOKdttx9hKxE/edit?usp=sharing) (make sure to click the correct tab: daily or weekly).
 They are also listed in the "column_names_weekly.csv" and "column_names_daily.csv" files.